 Finally, car accident victims should not discuss liability with other drivers at their accident scenes.
 The statements that victims make in the wake of their crashes may later come back to be used against them in court: admissions of guilt or responsibility may bar a victim from seeking the recovery they need.

 Car accident victims often are able to seek their damages when they take proactive steps to protect their rights.
-Attorneys who work in this field can help them make sound decisions about how to proceed in the hours and days after their crashes.
+Auto accident attorneys in Lexington who work in this field can help them make sound decisions about how to proceed in the hours and days after their crashes.